lkiesow/leihs-wiki/leihs-Admin-Guide.md

 Warning: Please make sure that your Rails application server has SSL enabled before you put this configuration into production.
 You don't want to send passwords unencrypted over the web.

 ## Performing upgrades

+Almost all leihs upgrades work the same way:

+* Put the new leihs source code somewhere.
+* Copy the following things from your old leihs installation to your new installation:
+ * `config/database.yml`
+ * `config/initializers/secret_token.rb`
+ * `config/LDAP.yml` (if it exists and is used by your installation)
+ * `public/images/attachments`
+* Run in the new leihs directory: `RAILS_ENV=production bundle exec rake db:migrate`
+* Restart your leihs server (how you do this depends on how you're running leihs, whether standalone, through Phusion Passenger, etc.)

 ### Upgrading from leihs 2.9.14 to leihs 3.0.0